hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

    1. Do not include the file suffix `.pem`.
    1. If you do not have an SSH key pair, you will need to create one and download the corresponding `.pem` file.
 Be sure to update the file permissions: `chmod 400 <PATH_TO_PEM>`
-1. **Select the checkbox** next to _‘I acknowledge that AWS CloudFormation might create IAM resources with custom names.’_
+1. **Select the checkbox** next to _'I acknowledge that AWS CloudFormation might create IAM resources with custom names.'_
 1. Choose **Create stack**.
 1. Wait until the status of the Stack is **CREATE_COMPLETE**; this can take up to five minutes.
 1. Select the **Outputs** tab, copy the EC2 IP address, and connect via SSH from your local machine